Will 2020 See The Extinction Of The Red-eyed Monks?

 The Walmart Donation-Matching Gimmick/Scam

-The other day, I saw an advertisement/announcement on TV stating that for every dollar you contributed to certain causes, Walmart would give two dollars.
-You can get the details on their web page, Walmart and the Walmart Foundation Announce up to $20 Million Toward Hurricane Harvey Relief and Recovery.
+The other day, I saw an advertisement/announcement on TV stating that for every dollar you contributed to certain causes, Walmart would give two dollarsDetails.
 I was impressed for about thirty seconds.

 History

 Many companies have done matching-donation campaigns, whereby if you give a dollar, they will give a dollar.
 It can be effective in promoting more charity by the public in some communities.
-It too can be a gimmick.
-It could just be an excuse to limit their donation – “We can afford to budget one million dollars, but if you can’t find matchers, I’ll just pocket the difference”.
+Or it could be a gimmick.
+It could just be an excuse to limit their donation.
+“We can afford to budget one million dollars, but if you can’t find matchers, I’ll just pocket the difference”.
 Usually they mention a cap or maximum donation that they are willing to make.
 That’s where the real deceit comes in.

 Donation Limits

 Typically, the donor company will impose a limit of one or two million dollars.
 I’m sure their maximum donation will be much less than the cost their advertising company would charge for similar exposure.
 But when the donation-matching company imposes such a low limit, their actual final donation will always be equal to that limit.
-Reaching the limit will NOT be advertised, and the deception of the public will begin.
+The donor company may not advertise reaching the limit, and the deception of the public will begin.

 The ethical thing would have to just announce they were making a simple donation of one million dollars.
 But if you can’t fool suckers into coughing up more money (mistakenly thinking their donation is worth twice as much to the charity), where is the sport in that.
 At least this time it is for a good cause.